If your answer to this question is "No!" then read on for a little more motivation to stay put on your mat.

 *thanks to John R. Cross for introducing this to me.

 The effect of lying down in Savasana is therefore doubly beneficial – deep, active and deliberate relaxation of the body and mind after practice (particularly a hard, physical one) literally allows the tension to drain from our head and our face.
 In addition, it allows the spine musculature to relax, which in turn releases tension along the reflected spine points of the temporo-sphenoidal line – facilitating the realignment of the spine in the process.
 This, not only eases your headache, for example, but also encourages positive function of your internal systems.

 So if you're tempted to skip Savasana, perhaps pause and take a moment to reflect - those few minutes of "doing nothing" may just be the most beneficial of your entire day.

 If you're tempted to skip Savasana, perhaps pause and take a moment to reflect - those few minutes of "doing nothing" may just be the most beneficial of your entire day.

 To recap, in my series of articles I've looked at yoga from top to bottom, inside and out, to ascertain some of the less documented effects of combining yoga with the understanding of the physical body from a holistic physiotherapy perspective.
 I firmly believe that this subtly powerful combination will help us to create and maintain better all round, long-term health.

-More from Dawn's series:
+More in Dawn's series: